navattic.identify({ email: user.email })

 Committing to an RFP without a clear resource plan can lead to burnout, missed deadlines, and damage to your company’s reputation.
 Before saying "go," map out who will work on the proposal and the project itself.
 If it requires pulling key people from other important initiatives, you need to weigh the trade-offs.
 The right bid is one you can support without compromising your existing work.

-Missing Compliance Issues
+Mistake #4: Missing Critical Compliance Issues

 RFPs are becoming increasingly complex, often packed with dense legal, security, and regulatory requirements.
 Missing even one of these can get your proposal tossed out before it’s even reviewed.
 Buyers are more cautious than ever, and compliance is a major hurdle.